Bootstrap Your Flow: FAB derivation

-We can now work with $\log$ probabilities and $\log$ importance weights, and use the “$\operatorname{logsumexp}$” trick to obtain a numerically stable estimate.
+which allows us to work with $\log$ probabilities and $\log$ importance weights, and use the “$\operatorname{logsumexp}$” trick to obtain a numerically stable estimate.
+Minimising $\log \mathnormal{O} (\theta)$ instead of $\mathnormal{O} (\theta)$ introduces bias (as a result of Jensen's inequality), which decreases as $L$ increases.
 Equation \ref{eqn:Boostrap_alpha_div_final_loss} is the exact surrogate loss implemented in practice for training.

+We may also extend the FAB approach to alternative training objectives that are in the form of expectations over $p(\x)$.
+For example we may wish to minimise the forward KL divergence as an objective using,